Harrington & Richardson: Muzzle loading firearms

 H&R produced muzzle loading firearms under the Huntsman and Sidekick models, during two different periods.
-The first period of muzzleloaders used a push in style breech plug and was available in 12-gauge, .58 caliber,and .45 caliber.
-After reports of hang fires causing injuries and mishaps this model was discontinued in the late seventies.
+The first period of muzzleloaders used a push in style breech plug and was available in 12-gauge, .58 caliber, and .45 caliber.
+After reports of hang fires causing injuries and mishaps this model was discontinued in the late 1970s.

 The Huntsman name returned on a newly redesigned muzzle loading rifle in the mid-nineties, there were two models produced in this period, marketed under both the H&R and New England Firearms brands as the Huntsman and the Sidekick.
 Both were based on the new threaded breech plug design; the Huntsman had the same lug pattern as the Pardner Shotgun and Handirifle lines produced at the time allowing for the Huntsman Barrel to be fitted to those actions while the sidekick had a shorter lug to pivot pin distance.
 The difference in the barrel lug position made the Huntsman applicable to standard firearms laws requiring a background check as centerfire and shotgun barrels could be exchanged on the same receiver, while the Sidekick was considered a muzzle loading firearm and did not require a background check for purchase.
 The Huntsman and Sidekick models were available in blued and stainless finish, fiber optic sights, and 24" or 26"(magnum) 1 in 28" twist barrels.